Someshvar2408/Fruit-Detection-Bag-using-Pressure-sensors/README.md

 python preprocessing.py
 ```

-It will output `merged_test.csv` labeled with fruit names, ready for model training.
+It will output `merged_with_other.csv` labeled with fruit names, ready for model training.

 ---

 ### 3. Train Your Model (Optional)

-Train your own classifier using `merged_test.csv`:
+Train your own classifier using `merged_with_other.csv`:

 ```python
 from sklearn.ensemble import RandomForestClassifier